tomaslaz/Analysis-Toolkit/README.md

 # Author: Tomas Lazauskas, 2015-2016
 # www: www.lazauskas.net

-A set of scripts to pre/post-process the data for/from KLMC simulations.
+A set of scripts to pre/post-process data for/from KLMC simulations.

 # Requiremenets
 Python v.2.7.x (x => 9)